abel-mak/assembly/README.md

 - the processor keep track of next instruction to be executed by storing the adress of next instruction in rip. a safer way to changing rip is by using jmp.

--for syscall error check carry flag, the carry flag value is the first bit in rflags register so it's either 0 or 1.
+- for syscall error check carry flag, the carry flag value is the first bit in rflags register so it's either 0 or 1.

-- -fno-builtin flag in gcc don't recognize built-in functions that do not begin with __builtin_ as prefix.
+- "-fno-builtin" flag in gcc don't recognize built-in functions that do not begin with __builtin_ as prefix.